ABI-Software/ABIBook/MAP/MAP-tutorial-create.rst

 Getting Started
 ===============

 To get started with MAP we need to create a new workflow.
-To do this we use File -> New -> Workflow menu option (Ctrl-N shortcut).
+To do this we use :menuselection:`File --> New --> Workflow` menu option (Ctrl-N shortcut).
 This option will present the user with a directory selection dialog.
 Use the dialog to select a directory where the workflow can be saved.
 Once we have chosen a directory the step box and workflow canvas will become enabled.

 To create a meaningful workflow we will need to use some external plugins.
 To load these plugins we will use the Plugin Manager tool.
 The Plugin Manager tool can be found under the Tools menu.
-Use the Plugin Manager to add the directory location of the MAP plugins.
+Use the Plugin Manager to add the directory location of the :ref:`embc13-MAP-plugins-install`.
 After confirming the changes to the Plugin Manager you should see a few new additions to the Step box.

 Creating the Workflow
 =====================